uber/cadence/bench/README.md

 ### Concurrent Execution
-The purpose of this load is to test when a workflow schedules a large number of activities or child workflows in a single decision batch, whether server can properly throttle the processing of this workflow without affect the execution of workflows in other domains.
+The purpose of this load is to test when a workflow schedules a large number of activities or child workflows in a single decision batch, whether server can properly throttle the processing of this workflow without affecting the execution of workflows in other domains.
 It will also check if the delayed period is within limit or not and fail the test if it takes too long.

 A typical usage will be run this load and another load for testing sync APIs (for example, basic, cancellation or signal) in two different test suites/domains (so that they are run in parallel in two domains).
 Apply proper task processing throttling configuration to the domain that is running the concurrent execution test and see if tests in the other domain can still pass or not.